BradleyA/git-TEST-commit-automation/.github/ISSUE_TEMPLATE/incident_report.md

     ->

 **To reproduce your incident:**
-Steps to reproduce the behavior:
+Steps to reproduce your incident:
    1. Go to ->
    2. Enter/Click on ->
    3. Select/Scroll-Down to ->

 **Actual results:**
-If applicable, add screenshots to help explain your results.
+If applicable, add screenshots to help explain your incident.

     ->